jimlee2048/fedora-coreos-proxmox/README.md

     # fcos image version
-    STREAMS=stable # The stream you decide to use VERSION=36.20220618.3.1 # You need to bump it to latest version manually PLATEFORM=qemu
+    STREAMS=stable # The stream you decide to use VERSION=36.20220618.3.1 # You need to bump it to the latest version manually PLATEFORM=qemu
     BASEURL=https://builds.coreos.fedoraproject.org
     ```